Track mileage automatically

 Get started for free Get started for free

-The Massachusetts mileage reimbursement law provides a clear requirement that employers must reimburse employees for mileage and transportation expenses under Massachusetts regulation 454 CMR 27.04(4)(b).
-Specifically, this law states that: "An employee required or directed to travel from one place to another after the beginning of or before the close of the work day shall be compensated for all travel time and shall be reimbursed for all transportation expenses.
+Specifically, this law states: "An employee required or directed to travel from one place to another after the beginning of or before the close of the work day shall be compensated for all travel time and shall be reimbursed for all transportation expenses.”

-This requirement applies to all workers that are employed in an "occupation."
-The definition of this includes industries, trades, and businesses but does not include "professional service, agricultural and farm work, work by persons being rehabilitated or trained under rehabilitation or training programs in charitable, educational or religious institutions, work by seasonal camp counselors and counselor trainees or work by members of religious orders."
+The definition of this includes industries, trades, and businesses but not "professional service, agricultural and farm work, work by persons being rehabilitated or trained under rehabilitation or training programs in charitable, educational or religious institutions, work by seasonal camp counselors and counselor trainees or work by members of religious orders."

 Illinois mileage reimbursement law requires that "An employer shall reimburse an employee for all necessary expenditures or losses incurred by the employee within the employee's scope of employment and directly related to services performed for the employer."

 This includes vehicle expenses, such as mileage that an employee incurs when using their personal vehicle for work.

-However, an employer is not required to cover expenses that are a result of employee negligence or wear and tear.
-Employers also do not need to cover theft unless it is due to their own negligence.
+However, an employer is not required to cover expenses resulting from employee negligence or wear and tear.
+Employers also do not need to cover theft unless it is due to their negligence.
 Additionally, employees who do not comply with the employer's written expense reimbursement policy are not entitled to reimbursement.
+Employees must be given thirty days to provide documentation showing their expenses.
+Otherwise, they need to provide a signed statement indicating why they cannot provide proof of their costs.

 FAQ